Duke Law School offers a JD program that is rigorous, relevant, innovative and interdisciplinary.

 Duke University is committed to encouraging and sustaining a learning and work community that is free from prohibited discrimination and harassment.
 Review the full policy to learn more.

 Application Process and Timeline

 The Application for Admission is available in late August, and may be submitted through LSAC on September 1.
 The priority application deadline for Regular Decision candidates is February 15.
 (Applications may be submitted after the deadline if space is available.)
-Applications for the binding Early Decision option must be submitted by November 14, 2014 (Round I) or January 9, 2015 (Round II).
+Applications for the binding Early Decision option must be complete by November 1, 2019 (Round I) or January 3, 2020 (Round II).

-The application review process typically begins in October, and decisions are issued throughout the following months.
-Applicants will be notified as soon as decisions are made on their admission and scholarship applications.
-However, the time from an application's completion to a decision being reached may vary widely.
+Candidates will be notified once decisions are made on their admission applications.
+The time from an application's completion to a decision being reached may vary widely.

 The application review process includes a thorough evaluation of a candidate's academic record, including the rigor and breadth of the curriculum, overall grade trends, any graduate level work, and test scores.
 To be eligible for admission, an applicant must receive a bachelor's degree from an accredited institution prior to enrollment at the Law School.

 Duke seeks to identify applicants who demonstrate leadership and engagement.
 Most successful candidates show sustained and meaningful commitment to one or more fields of interest to them.
 Although many applicants have had some exposure to the legal profession, this is not in itself a requirement.
 The Law School benefits from a student body that represents a broad range of experiences and interests.
 It is often helpful to indicate reasons for interest in law school in general and Duke in particular, especially when they relate to an applicant's specific experiences.
 Special care is taken when evaluating applications to achieve diversity in interests, perspectives, and backgrounds.